phatblat/UnitTestingWithQuick/presentation.md

 afterEach { dolphin = nil }
 ```

-- Declares logic to be run before/after each example.
+- Contains logic to be run before/after each function _in the same scope_.
 - ✨ Can be placed inside any/every `describe` and `context`.

+^
+- describe/context/it functions
+- not necessarily before each `it`

 ---